xddxdd/blog/src/content/article/en/modify-computer/sidestore-without-stosvpn-across-lan/index.md

 ~~Since Nftables does not support using packet source/destination IP addresses as variables, it's not possible to achieve the purpose of "swapping source and destination addresses" with a single set of rules.
 Therefore, we need to add a rule for each iOS device.
 If you have a small number of iOS devices, you can write a separate rule for each device's IP address.
 However, if you have many devices, or if they don't have static IP addresses, you will need to write a rule for every IP address in your home network segment, which can be very troublesome.
 Also, if your router does not support Nftables or similar firewall functions and cannot rewrite packets in a similar way, you cannot achieve this functionality.~~

-Thanks to [@KusakabeShi](https://github.com/KusakabeShi) who provided the following rules, these Nftables rules can swap the source and destination addresses in one go.
+**2026-05-01 update:** Thanks to [@KusakabeShi](https://github.com/KusakabeShi) who provided the following rules, these Nftables rules can swap the source and destination addresses in one go.
 It will work for your entire network, and you don't need to create rules for each IP one by one:

 ```bash
 table ip sidestore {